An obstruction to the local lifting problem: Introduction

 \begin{enumerate}[label=\alph*.] \item $\sum_{\mu \in I_\nu} \kappa_\mu \leq q$, for all $1\leq \nu \leq t$. \item $\sum_{\mu \in I_\nu} \kappa_\mu\equiv a \mod m$ for all $1\leq \nu \leq t$, where $a\in \{0,1\}$. \item For each $\nu$, $1\leq \nu \leq t$ there is an enumeration $\sigma: \{1,\ldots,\#I_\nu\} \rightarrow I_\nu\subset \{1,..,s\}$, such that

 \end{enumerate} Condition \ref{cond-liftb}, with $a=1$ happens only if the lifted $C_q$-action in the generic fibre has an eigenvalue equal to $1$ for the generator $\tau$ of $C_q$. \end{theorem}

-\begin{proof} See \cite{https://doi.org/10.48550/arxiv.2301.01032}. \end{proof}
+\begin{proof} See \cite{MR4779377}. \end{proof}

 The idea of the above theorem is that indecomposable $k[G]$-modules in the decomposition of $H^0(X,\Omega_X)$ of the special fibre, should be combined together in order to give indecomposable modules in the decomposition of holomorphic differentials of the relative curve.
+Keep in mind that the lifting of the cyclic group acting on a curve of characteristic zero in the generic fibre, has the additional property that every eigenvalue of a generator of $C_q$ is different than one, see {proposition} \ref{prop:no-eigenvalues}.